Ascoor/forensitrain/README.en.md

 - Carrier and line type lookup using only `phonenumbers`
 - Social profile discovery using Maigret
 - Optional Sherlock lookup for more profiles
+- Recursive intelligence lookups that reuse discovered emails and usernames
 - Breach checks using public `scylla.sh` and `dehashed` datasets
 - Export reports as JSON or PDF
 - Bilingual UI with dark mode